-'''

-PROPERTY 12

-PROPERTY A_PROPERTY

-That's ok

-That's ok too
+PROPERTY 12 # That's ok

-PROPERTY "A PROPERTY"

-That's ok, and contains whitespaces
+PROPERTY A_PROPERTY# That's ok tooPROPERTY "A PROPERTY"# That's ok, and contains whitespacesPROPERTY A PROPERTY# Wrong!

-Wrong!

-PROPERTY A PROPERTY

-'''

-'''

-COEFFICIENT A "1.2345"

-HEX VALUE "0x1234"

-WITH EXPONENT "1.2E4"

-'''
+COEFFICIENT_A "1.2345" HEX_VALUE "0x1234" WITH_EXPONENT "1.2E4"

 Strict CGATS

 CGATS requires KEYWORD if the identifier is not in the predefined list.
 However, for simplicity sake, I would relax this requeriment.
 There is a special compilation toggle to turn off this feature.